 Mathematics in Voting Theory and Music Theory; Algebraic Geometry

-Dr. Crisman's interests lie in both concrete applications of mathematics to analysis of election procedures and music as well as in the abstract world of defining and computing invariants on hyperplane arrangements.
-He also is passionate about open source software in mathematics, largely as a developer in the Sage project, and is currently a fellow of Gordon College's Center for Faith and Inquiry exploring ways to bring the interplay between theology and the open source movement to a wider audience.
+Dr. Crisman's interests lie largely in concrete applications of mathematics to analysis of election procedures; he is also interested in connections with music and the abstract world of invariants on hyperplane arrangements.
+He is passionate about open source software in mathematics, largely as a developer in the Sage project, and is currently a fellow of Gordon College's Center for Faith and Inquiry exploring ways to bring the interplay between theology and the open source movement to a wider audience.